mannurkishorreddy/streamlit-replicate-img-app/models/leonardo/README.md

 	pip install requests
 	python leonardo-video.py

-motionStrength is set to max since no movement occured at 5.
+motionStrength is set to max 10 since no movement occured at 5.

+Remove the API key before commiting changes to GitHub.